 Transportation Studies, EAs and Reports

-Environmental Assessment Study Reports
+Environmental Assessment (EA) Study Reports

 For a listing of current and recently completed Environmental Assessment Study Report, please visit the Environmental Assessment Studies & Master Plans page.

 The Road Safety Report provides statistical data on all reported collisions occurring on roads under the jurisdiction of the City of Windsor.
 In support of the Three E's of safety (Engineering, Enforcement, and Education), the data is provided in relevant formats that will guide agencies and individuals involved in maintaining the City of Windsor's safe and efficient road network.